 Parents and children are encouraged to attend settling-in sessions at the nursery before the child attends a full session on their own.
 These are unlimited.
 Their timing and number are tailor made for each individual child.
 During these, parents are asked to complete a “Child Data Form”, which asks for specific information about their child, as well as a “Celebrating Me” document.
 This information is completed in conjunction with the child’s future key person in order that specifics can be clarified.
 Staff work closely with parents/carers who have children with special educational needs to create and maintain a positive partnership.
-The Nursery Manager also meets with the parents/carers at the end of the settling-in period to answer any queries, or pride further information to the parent, before their child starts.

 From the outset, practitioners ascertain individual children’s needs from information shared with them by parents.
-Children who have medical conditions and SEND have a Health Care Plan detailing their condition, resources needed to support them, daily care requirements, and specifics of care routines that support their wellbeing.
+Children who have medical conditions have a Health Care Plan detailing their condition, resources needed to support them, daily care requirements, and specifics of care routines that support their wellbeing.
 Children that require medication can attend the nursery and practitioners will administer the medication once the parents have completed necessary paperwork.
-If the medication requires technical and/or medical knowledge, Young Sussex will provide training to nominated practitioners by a qualified health professional in the administration of the drug or medicines as stipulated by the child’s general practitioner or consultant.
+If the medication requires technical and/or medical knowledge, Young Sussex will seek to provide training to nominated practitioners by a qualified health professional in the administration of the drug or medicines as stipulated by the child’s general practitioner or consultant.

 A Key Person with a child who has a severe hearing impairment has attended hearing impairment training which covers basic sign language, hearing aid, cochlear implant and radio aid management.
 This training was delivered by the West Sussex Sensory Support Team.

 Explore the adults role in promoting speech, language and communication in all children.